 Where employees have exercised their statutory right to become members of the Local Government Pension Scheme (LGPS), the Council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
-The rate of contribution is set by the Actuary advising the Pension Fund and is reviewed on a triennial basis in order to ensure that the scheme is appropriately funded.
-The future service rate, set at 1 April 2014, is 13.7%.
+The rate of future service contributions is set by the Actuary advising the Pension Fund and is reviewed on a triennial basis in order to ensure that the scheme is appropriately funded.
+The future service rate, set at 1 April 2014 for a three year period, is 13.7%.